 While publications like the Wayne Sentinel and the Mother Goose book treated the Book of Mormon with contempt or levity, hundreds of other seekers—and then thousands, and now millions—have seen something sacred there.
-In order to gain a better appreciation of the Book of Mormon, readers might consider the varied reactions it has received from the time of its first publication to the present.3 The Maxwell Institute’s Willes Center for Book of Mormon Studies has gathered over 600 published references to the Book of Mormon—positive and negative—from 1829 to 1844 in order to help people better understand the context of the book’s coming forth.
-The collection, called Nineteenth-Century Publications about the Book of Mormon (1829-1844), was published on the Harold B. Lee Library website in 2008.4 The site was recently updated to eliminate a few glitches, making this an opportune time to dig in to this invaluable resource.
+In order to gain a better appreciation of the Book of Mormon, readers might consider the varied reactions it has received from the time of its first publication to the present. ((For an excellent “biography” of the Book of Mormon that treats this theme, see Paul C. Gutjahr, The Book of Mormon: A Biography (New Jersey: Princeton University Press, 2012).))
+The Maxwell Institute’s Willes Center for Book of Mormon Studies has gathered over 600 published references to the Book of Mormon—positive and negative—from 1829 to 1844 in order to help people better understand the context of the book’s coming forth.
+The collection, called Nineteenth-Century Publications about the Book of Mormon (1829-1844), was published on the Harold B. Lee Library website in 2008. ((See “Maxwell Institute Announces Valuable New Research Tool,” Insights 28/3 (2008); Matthew Roper, “Early Publications on the Book of Mormon,” Journal of the Book of Mormon and Other Restoration Scripture 18/2 (2009): 38–51.))
+The site was recently updated to eliminate a few glitches, making this an opportune time to dig in to this invaluable resource.